ArthurGareginyan/all-meta-tags/readme.txt

 == Frequently Asked Questions ==
-= Will this Plugin work on my WordPress.com website? = Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.
+= Q. Will this Plugin work on my WordPress.com website? =
+A. Sorry, this plugin is available for use only on self-hosted (WordPress.org) websites.

-= Can I use this plugin on my language? =
+= Q. Can I use this plugin on my language? =
-Yes.
+A. Yes.
 But If your language is not available then you can make one.
 This plugin is ready for translation.
 The `.pot` file is included and placed in "`languages`" folder.
 Many of plugin users would be delighted if you shared your translation with the community.
 Just send the translation files (`*.po, *.mo`) to me at the arthurgareginyan@gmail.com and I will include the translation within the next plugin update.

-= How does it work? =
+= Q. How does it work? =
-First, go to page "`Settings`" —> "`All Meta Tags`".
+A. First, go to page "`Settings`" —> "`All Meta Tags`".
 On the plugin page you find the fields where you can enter your `ID` (meta key "content" value from your verification code), `URL` to the your social network profile or name of your social network profile in order to verify your website.

-= How much of description I can enter in the text field? = I don't limit the number of characters, but most search engines use a maximum of 160 chars for the home description.
+= Q. How much of description I can enter in the text field? =
+A. I don't limit the number of characters, but most search engines use a maximum of 160 chars for the home description.

-= How much of keywords I can enter in the text field? = I don't limit the number of characters.
+= Q. How much of keywords I can enter in the text field? =
+A. I don't limit the number of characters.

-= Where to report bug if found? =
+= Q. Where to report bug if found? =
-Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags) and report.
+A. Please visit [Dedicated Plugin Page on GitHub](https://github.com/ArthurGareginyan/all-meta-tags) and report.

-= Where to share any ideas or suggestions to make the plugin better? = Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-all-meta-tags.html) and share.
+= Q. Where to share any ideas or suggestions to make the plugin better? =
+A. Please visit [Dedicated Plugin Page](http://mycyberuniverse.com/my_programs/wp-plugin-all-meta-tags.html) and share.

 == Screenshots ==